 2016 International collective exposition, Gallery Domos Romana, Via Quattro Fontane, Rome ITALY

-2016 1st exhibition of the series “Metamorphosis, Portraits of an Assay”, International individual exposition, Centro de Cultura Cartaginesa, Cartago COSTA RICA
+2016 Metamorphosis – Portraits of an Assay, Centro de Cultura Cartaginesa, Cartago COSTA RICA

-2016 Permanent collective exposition of the “Cabo 8” , Snell Art Gallery, District of Art, San Jose del Cabo BCS MEXICO
+2016 Permanent collective exposition of the “Cabo 8” , Snell Art Gallery, District of Art, Cabo san Lucas MEXICO

-2015 Collective exposition to foment and promote the culture for arts in the young community of Los Cabos, ITES Los Cabos (Instituto Tecnológico de Estudios Superiores), Los Cabos MEXICO
+2015 Collective Exposition to promote the arts in the young community of Los Cabos, ITES Los Cabos (Instituto Tecnológico de Estudios Superiores), Cabo San Lucas MEXICO

 2015 Collective exposition, Gallery “El Cerrito del Timbre” Los Cabos MEXICO

-2015 “SIMBIOSIS”, Collective exposition, Organizer and logistic director to pre-inaugurate my first gallery, Hugo Aguilar – Galería, San Jose del Cabo BCS MEXICO
+2015 SIMBIOSIS, Collective exposition, Hugo Aguilar – Galería, San Jose del Cabo MEXICO

-2013 Collective exposition to promote the culture for arts in the community of Los Cabos, Restaurant 12 Tribus Los Cabos MEXICO
+2013 Collective Exposition to promote the arts in the community, Restaurant 12 Tribus Los Cabos MEXICO

 Macy´s Annual Flower Show, San Francisco California: